stackhpc/ansible-slurm-appliance/docs/production.md

   raised using [shards](https://specs.openstack.org/openstack/nova-specs/specs/2024.1/implemented/ironic-shards.html).
   In general it should be possible to raise this value to 50-100 if the cloud is properly tuned, again, demonstrated through testing.

+- Enable alertmanager following the [role docs](../ansible/roles/alertmanager/README.md) if Slack is available.